 Modernizing legacy systems is complex and risky, but you can avoid common pitfalls and enable success by following our first principles of modernization.
-These principles are the core of Excella’s modernization approach, and we apply them to address our clients’ modernization challenges.
+These principles are the core of our modernization approach, and we found success when applying these principles to clients’ modernization challenges.

 Achieving an initial win demonstrates success, builds buy-in, and exposes potential future challenges.
-Focus on regularly delivering small improvements throughout the modernization effort instead of everything at the end.
-One large release delivered at the end of the project always fails because risks are put off until they’re practically insurmountable.
+Focus on regularly delivering small improvements and understanding throughout the modernization effort instead of going live with everything at the end.
+One large release delivered at the end of the project often means setting the effort up for failure because risks are put off until they’re practically insurmountable.
 This increases anxiety and is susceptible to the sunk cost fallacy.
-Releasing small improvements on a regular basis mitigates risk by forcing teams to tackle challenging aspects of the modernization up front to deliver working software, increasing chances of success.
+Releasing small improvements on a regular basis mitigates risk by forcing teams to tackle challenging aspects of the modernization upfront to deliver working software.
+Ultimately, this increases the chances of success.

-A successful modernization effort delivers the most valuable functionality first, rather than all the features at the same time.
+A successful modernization effort delivers the highest value first, rather than all the features at the same time.
 As your business evolves, you continuously expand your understanding of the product value.
-Once you identify the key components of your modernization effort, focus on delivering them to the customer first.
-As the modernization progresses, you will identify a point of diminishing returns; according to a research from the Standish institute, 50% of features in enterprise applications are hardly ever or never used.
-You can stop when you hit that point, confident you have delivered the most value.
+First, identify the key value propositions of your modernization effort.
+Then focus on exploring and experimenting with the intent to understand them.
+After that, focus on delivering value to the customer first rather than trying to modernize the entire application.
+As the modernization progresses, you will identify a point of diminishing returns.
+Many features in enterprise applications don’t see much use and only make the overall system harder to understand, test, and maintain.
+If you can implement analytics on the usage of the current system, it may help provide visibility into these items.
+You can stop when you hit the point of diminishing returns, confident you have delivered the most value.

 Emphasize learning throughout the modernization.
 Create feedback loops with your customers, your stakeholders, and your teams to identify new, emerging knowledge and respond to it.
-The best way to do this is by delivering working product, early and often.
-Set up focus groups, testing, and user interviews.
-This will create opportunities for improvement and help you refine your ideas.
+The best way to do this is by delivering small, but “functional” increments that can be validated early and often.
+These can include proof of concepts, high-value production features, or even shared conceptual models like mockups or other visualizations.
+Set up focus groups, testing, and user interviews to create opportunities for improvement and help you refine your ideas.
 You can be confident your modernization is on the right track when feedback is integrated into the process.

 Your organization is unique; your modernization should be, too.
 Duplicating the legacy system in the modern system doesn’t lead to success.
 Your business needs and your customers’ needs change over time, and they will continue to evolve as you modernize.
 Aim to deliver a modernized system aligned to these new needs, not the needs targeted by the old system.
 This liberates your system from past constraints and empowers innovative ideas.
 Doing this successfully requires deeply understanding your business, its domain, and its customers.

 With a big bang modernization, you only deliver once.
 In a continuous delivery environment, changes flow regularly to production after passing through a series of automated tests.
 This improves product quality.
-Customers will enjoy a responsive development process; defects can be addressed and deployed in hours or minutes, rather than days or weeks – building trust.
+Customers will enjoy a responsive development process.
+Defects can be addressed and deployed in hours or minutes, rather than days or weeks, which builds trust.
 This helps your organization evolve to experimental learning, testing new features and functions on well-structured subsets of users before rolling them out to everyone.
 In time, you’ll deliver faster than your users expect.

 Modernization efforts can be challenging, but we’ve seen success from abiding by these principles.
 They help organizations embrace change and create the necessary visibility to modernize effectively.
-If you commit to these principles, you will avoid many of the common problems that cause modernizations to fail.
-Reach out to us to learn more about how we use these principles.
+If you commit to these principles, you will avoid many common problems that cause modernizations to fail.